 Thornton College is a non-selective day and boarding school for girls in the village of Thornton, between Milton Keynes and Buckingham.
 It luxuriates in 26 acres of grand, verdant, grounds with a centrepiece Victorian Tudor-gothic house (in which around 60 of the children board),with attendant walled garden, ancient orchard and 14th century church.

-The school provides a unified site for 432 girls (2.5 -18 years) from nursery through to Sixth Form, with no more than 20 in a class, and boys welcome until Reception.
+The school provides a unified site for over 420 girls (2.5 -18 years) from nursery through to Sixth Form, with no more than 20 in a class, and boys welcome until Reception.
 A Catholic foundation, it upholds Christian principles and values but welcome all faiths.

 What to do with such lovely grounds?
 Fill them of course!
 The headline sports facilities include an astroturf, running track and long jump, heated 20m swimming pool, whopper sports hall, netball courts, hockey pitches and eight tennis courts.
 The main sports are as you’d expect, though rounders been replaced by cricket in popularity with football and dance also high on the physical agenda.

 In terms of buildings it’s impressive too – I’m loving the Expressive Art Studio, above (I’m not being facetious, that’s its name!), a bright, modern dance and performance space.
 There’s also a ballet studio and green room at Thornton.

 What else?
 Well if you fancy a flat white, there’s a snazzy one for sixth formers, staff and parents in the grounds.
 And the Junior School had a serious spruce in 2010 – well, more like a total reinvention – with the St Clare building, which provides classrooms, ICT suits and four labs (one for Junior Science, the other three for Chemistry, Physics and Biology).

 Most recently, in 2016, the Sixth Form came into existence and has its own rather quirky quarters up in the rafters of the school.